opentok/Opentok-Java-SDK/DEVELOPING.md

     - `signing.keyId`
     - `signing.password`
     - `signing.secretKeyRingFile`
-1. Run `gradle uploadArchives` to create a staging release.
+1. Run `./publish.sh` to create a staging release.
 1. Login to [OSSRH](https://oss.sonatype.org/) and promote the staging release to a public release.
 1. Change the version number for future development by incrementing the patch number and adding "-alpha.1" in each file except the README.
 Building may have generated the docs files once again, so to clear